ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 5.4.
 MODETAB For Minitel, X25, And APPC
 ---------------------------------------

 If you intend to use Minitel, X25, or APPC, then a mode table named MODVIRT must be assembled and link-edited into the library from which VTAM loads its mode tables.
-For MVS, a sample job is provided     in the ASMMOD member of the VIRTEL SAMPLIB.
-For VSE, sample JCL is provided in the VIRMOD installation job.
+For z/OS, a sample job is provided     in the ASMMOD member of the VIRTEL SAMPLIB.
+For z/VSE, sample JCL is provided in the VIRMOD installation job.

 The source for the MODVIRT mode table is defined as follows::